ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/herding/B008KL2ITW.png" width="99%" />
 </p>

-Finally, it is important ot note that these "nice" examples are quite rare (hence the 0.145 as the correlation).
+Finally, it is important to note that these "nice" examples are quite rare (hence the 0.145 as the correlation).
 For most of the product, either we don't have any clear separation of the averages, or it is actually the opposite effect that is observed.

 <p float="left">
   <img src="/img/herding/B00000427L.png" width="99%" />